djalbat/reaction/README.md

 http://localhost:8888

 The source for the examples can be found in the `src/examples.js` file and corresponding `src/example` folder.
-You are encouraged to try the example whilst reading what follows.
-You can rebuild it on the fly with the following command:
+You are encouraged to try the examples whilst reading what follows.
+You can rebuild them on the fly with the following command:

     npm run watch-debug

 The development server will reload the page whenever you make changes.

+One last thing to bear in mind is that this package is included by way of a relative rather than a package import.
+If you are importing it into your own application, however, you should use the standard package import.

 ## Supported functionality